Joachim & Co Launch Boat in Sønderborg

 The Society for Nydam Research was established in 1983 to research further into the Nydam Bog discoveries, to educate about the history and findings, and to protect the Bog and its surroundings for future generations.Filed under Danish Royals

-Tagged Patronage, Prince Felix of Denmark, Prince Henrik, Prince Joachim of Denmark, Prince Nikolai, Princess Marie.
+Tagged Patronage, Prince Felix of Denmark, Prince Henrik of Denmark, Prince Joachim of Denmark, Prince Nikolai of Denmark, Princess Marie of Denmark.